Subscribe and Save 35% on First Subscription | Code: PET35

 Unlike with a CBD isolate, broad spectrum CBD retains the entourage effect, giving it nearly identical effects to that of a full spectrum CBD oil or another item.
 With no THC, gone is the cannabinoid that causes a high in large amounts and makes cannabis products illegal in many places.

 At first, the clear winner appears to be the broad spectrum.
 And for those that are sensitive to THC or worry about a drug test, it is.
 But in the large majority of cases, the amount of THC found in full spectrum CBD is tolerated extremely well by most.
-So much so that it can help create a stronger entourage effect without worries of it causing a high.
+So much so, that it can help create a stronger entourage effect without worries of it causing a high.
 In truth, while THC causes a high in large amounts, it appears to be one, if not the most, therapeutic cannabinoid found in cannabis.
+Its rare ability to activate CB1 receptors isn’t inherently concerning because when they aren’t overstimulated, they can stimulate a healthy appetite, bring anxiety to a halt, and are given the ability to mitigate pain better than cannabinoids that can’t activate CB1 receptors.

 In non-medical benefits between full spectrum or broad spectrum.
-Broad spectrum can also give us legal CBD products derived from marijuana crops or hemp crops with too high amounts of THC.
+Broad spectrum can also give us federally legal CBD products derived from potentially illegal cannabis crops with too high amounts of THC.
 Cannabis creates THC for protection against UV light and doesn't like to naturally have the trace amounts required by federal law.

-This translates into a lot of hemp crops being destroyed every year because they couldn’t stay legal.
+This translates into a lot of cannabis crops being destroyed every year because they couldn’t retain the industrial hemp label.
 That’s a terrible loss for farmers and bad for the environment.
 However, above we saw that under federal law, CBD has to come from hemp crops with no more than 0.3% THC, currently preventing this non-medical advantage broad spectrum has.
+So again, this makes full spectrum CBD derived from legal industry hemp plants our favorite.

 How To Pick The Best CBD Product?